Q. What are the benefits of acoustic treatment in commercial environments?

 Q. Where do I position absorption panels in a studio?

 A. The first priority is to reduce early reflections by positioning absorbant panels left, right and above the listening/ mixing position to clarify the stereo field.
-Use a mirror to position panels to cover the reflection of the front of your speakers as in the diagram.
+Use a mirror to position panels to cover the reflection of the front of your speakers as in this diagram.

 The second priority is to reduce bass modes and nulls (uneven or missing bass volume at various parts of a room) using bass traps in all 4 corners.